alexkreidler/covid/src/covid-testing/in.md

 other countries, including the U.S. and Italy, have fallen behind.

-In this paper, we compare the most widely used existing testing methods to newer state of the art methods that have massive potential for better scalability and throughput, in both developed and developing countries.
+In this paper, we compare the most widely used existing testing methods to newer state-of-the-art methods that have massive potential for better scalability and throughput, in both developed and developing countries.

 # Testing Analysis and Comparison